Willie Thrower: College football

-After graduating, Thrower chose to play collegiate football for the Michigan State Spartans alongside some of his high school teammates William Horrell, Joseph Klein, Renaldo Kozikowski, Vincent Pisano, and the Tamburo brothers, Harry and Richard.
-He would remain in East Lansing from 1949–1952, competing for playing time at quarterback with All-Americans Al Dorow and Tom Yewcic.
-Under head coach Clarence "Biggie" Munn Thrower became the first black quarterback to play in the Big Ten Conference in 1950 in his first year of varsity eligibility (NCAA rules dictated no freshman on varsity preventing Thrower, who was a freshman in 1949, to play) although during the first two years of his varsity career, he had only attempted 14 passes.
+After graduating, Thrower chose to play collegiate football for the Michigan State Spartans alongside some of his high school teammates William Horrell, Joseph Klein, Renaldo Kozikowski, Vincent Pisano and the Tamburo brothers, Harry and Richard.
+He would remain in East Lansing from 1949 to 1952, competing for playing time at quarterback with All-Americans Al Dorow and Tom Yewcic.
+Under head coach Biggie Munn, Thrower became the first black quarterback to play in the Big Ten Conference, in 1950, his first year of varsity eligibility (NCAA rules dictated no freshmen on varsity teams, thereby preventing Thrower, who was a freshman in 1949, to play) although during the first two years of his varsity career, he had only attempted 14 passes.

 During the 1952 championship season, Thrower was an integral part of the title run, completing 59 percent of his passes (29-of-43) for 400 yards and five touchdowns.
-In a crucial game with Notre Dame, Thrower stepped in for an injured Tom Yewcic and threw a touchdown in a 21–3 win.
-In his final game in a Spartan uniform, Thrower completed seven of his 11 attempts for 71 yards and a touchdown, and added a rushing touchdown in a dominating 62–13 win over Marquette that sealed the nation's Number 1 ranking, and championship, for Michigan State.
+In a crucial game with Notre Dame, Thrower stepped in for an injured quarterback Tom Yewcic and threw a touchdown in a 21–3 win.
+In his final game in a Spartan uniform, Thrower completed seven of his 11 attempts for 71 yards and a touchdown, and added a rushing touchdown in a dominating 62–13 win over Marquette that sealed the nation's Number 1 ranking and championship, for Michigan State.

 Professional career

-National Football League (1953)

-Although Thrower was not drafted in 1953, he was offered one year, $8,500 contract with the Chicago Bears.
+Although Thrower was not drafted in 1953, he was offered a one-year, $8,500 contract with the Chicago Bears.
 He became the backup quarterback and roommate to future Pro Football Hall of Famer George Blanda.

-He did not play until October 18, 1953 against the San Francisco 49ers.
+He did not play until October 18, 1953, against the San Francisco 49ers.
 Bears coach George Halas was unhappy with Blanda's play and pulled him, sending in Thrower.
 He moved the team to the 15-yard line of the 49ers, but was denied a chance to score a TD when Halas put Blanda back into the game.
 The Bears eventually lost the game 35–28.
 Thrower completed 3 out of 8 passes for 27 yards, and had one interception.
 He would only play one more game for the Bears, who released Thrower after the 1953 season.

+In 1954, Thrower signed with the Winnipeg Blue Bombers in Canada but was released before the start of the season.
+He then signed with the Toronto Balmy Beach Beachers but a shoulder injury ended his career.

+Military service

+Thrower was commissioned a second lieutenant in the United States Army and served during the Korean War.